progital/gatsby-theme-wp-source-one/README.md

 },
 ```

-A live demo is available at [https://gatsby-wp-theme.progital.dev](https://gatsby-wp-theme.progital.dev/).
+The demo site repo is at https://github.com/progital/gatsby-theme-wp-source-one-demo-site and a live demo is available at [https://gatsby-wp-theme.progital.dev](https://gatsby-wp-theme.progital.dev/).

 ## Shout Outs